thuml/MotionRNN/README.md

 ## Get Started

 1. Install Python 3.6, PyTorch 1.9.0 for the main code.
 2. Download data.
-You can download the Human dataset from [here](https://github.com/Yunbo426/MIM).
+You can download the Human dataset following the instruction from [here](https://github.com/Yunbo426/MIM).
 More datasets can be obtained from [here](https://github.com/thuml/predrnn-pytorch).

 3. Train and evaluate the model.
 ```